mwarning/meshnet-lab/README.md

 ## Internal Working

-Every node is represented by its own network namespace and a bridge in namespace `switch`.
-The node namespace and bridge in `switch` are connected by a veth peer pair `ulink` and `dl-<node>`.
+Every node is represented by its own network namespace and a bridge in the dedicated network namespace named `switch`.
+The node namespace and bridge in `switch` are connected by a veth interface pair `ulink` and `dl-<node>`.
 The nodes are connected by connecting the bridges with veth pairs in the `switch` namespace.

 All interfaces in the bridges (except the `<dl-node>`) are set to `isolated`.
 This makes data flow only to and from the non-isolated `<dl-node>` interface, but not between them.